dbt-labs/docs.getdbt.com/website/docs/faqs/Troubleshooting/generate-har-file.md

 2. Click the **Settings and more** menu (...) to the right of the toolbar and then select **More tools** --> **Developer tools**.
 3. Click **Network**.
 4. Ensure that Microsoft Edge is recording.
 A red button (🔴) indicates that a recording is already in progress.
 Otherwise, click **Record network log**.
-5. Visit the page and reproduce the issue.
+5. Go to the page where the issue occurred and reproduce the issue.
 6. When you're finished, click **Stop recording network log**.
 7. Click **Export HAR** (the down arrow icon) or press **Ctrl + S** to export the file as HAR.
 8. Save the HAR file.